wells5609/PHP-Finance/README.md

 $cons
   ->setEPS(7.7) // Use forward EPS for constant growth ->setDiscountRate(0.09)
-  ->setGrowthRate(); // should be less than the discount rate, otherwise you won't get a number
+  ->setGrowthRate(0.1); // should be less than the discount rate, otherwise you won't get a number

 $cgm_value = $cons->calculate(); // returns 118.46
 ```